-Just in time for the holidays, the a new improved BrickandPutt original course is now available on productnewschannel.com and amazon.com.
-We changed the angle of the incline to make a nice smooth approach.
-No more bump in the road.
-Another improvement is the putting surface.
-The new specially designed putting felt gives the putter a more accurate, and consistent roll.
-This course should not be left in the rain.
+Just in time for the holidays, the Brick&Putt original course is now available.
+The angle of the incline makes a nice smooth approach.
+The specially designed 10.5′ putting felt gives the ball a consistent roll.

 Accept the challenge